synewaves/rubillow/README.md

 # Rubillow

-A ruby library to access the [Zillow API](http://www.zillow.com/howto/api/APIOverview.htm).
+Rubillow is a ruby library to access the [Zillow API](http://www.zillow.com/howto/api/APIOverview.htm).

 Supports all of the API methods, with real ruby classes returned for each call.